mozilla-mobile/mozilla-vpn-client/docs/Troubleshooting/hotreload.md

 ## Usage (Desktop):
 - Have MozillaVPN open and in Dev Mode.
 - Compile the hotreloader:
-- cmake --build <your build dir> --target hotreloader
+- cmake --build <your build directory> --target hotreloader
-- run <your build dir>/tools/tools/qml_hot_reload/hotreloader
+- run <your build directory>/tools/tools/qml_hot_reload/hotreloader
 - Edit any qml file.

 You can exit using `CMD+C` - any changes will be reset.